jbferet/prospect/paper/paper.md

 [@feret2017] and PROSPECT-PRO [@feret2021].
 PROSPECT-4 and 5 are deprecated.
-Table \ref{table:1} lists the input leaf chemical constituents and structure parameter for versions D and PRO of the function `PROSPECT`.
+Table \ref{table:1} lists the input leaf chemical constituents and structure parameter for versions D and PRO available with the function `PROSPECT`.

 | Version 	|  `D` 	| `PRO` |
 |---------	|:----:	|:----:	|